RAS-University/robotic-courses/docs/kinematics.md

 ![Delta Robot Pick and Place](https://www.youtube.com/watch?v=8j5hPlHTZI8)
 ><sub>*Delta robot Pick and Place.
 YouTube video, 14 June 2021.
 Available at: https://www.youtube.com/watch?v=8j5hPlHTZI8*</sub>

-Have you ever watched a precision robot—like the Delta robot in the video—pick and place objects at incredible speed and accuracy?
+Have you ever watched a precision robot—like the <a href="https://en.wikipedia.org/wiki/Delta_robot">Delta robot</a> (invented by <a href="https://en.wikipedia.org/wiki/Reymond_Clavel" Reymond Clavel</a>) in the video—pick and place objects at incredible speed and accuracy?
 These agile machines seem are well known for their fluidity and precision.
 But behind the impressive motion lies a well-structured branch of mechanics called **kinematics**.

 Kinematics, often referred to as the “**geometry of movement**,” is the study of *how bodies move in space without considering the forces or torques causing the motion*.
 By focusing on the geometry and arrangement of joints, links, and end-effectors, kinematics allows us to:

-- ***Predict and Control Robot Positions***: From assembly lines to surgical suites, robots must position their end-effectors at **exact points in space**.
-Kinematics equations provide the road map, telling us how each joint angle translates into a specific position and orientation.
+- ***Predict and Control Robot Positions***: For instance, a robotic arm used in an assembly line must position its **end-effector** (tip of the arm) at **exact points in space**.
+Kinematics equations compute a correspondence between a **robot joint configuration** (particular choice of value for each joint angle) and a specific position and orientation of the end-effector.
+This is necessary to translate a desired carthesian location for the robot's tip into a set of robot's joint values.

-- ***Design Efficient Mechanisms***: Whether it’s a Delta robot on a factory floor or a humanoid robot in a research lab, well-planned kinematic structures enable robots to work **faster**, with better range of motion and fewer mechanical constraints.

-- ***Streamline Path Planning***: From pick-and-place tasks to drawing complex shapes, kinematics helps in **calculating paths**, ensuring the robot can move smoothly from one point to another without collisions or awkward joint motions.
+- ***Backbone to Path Planning***: From pick-and-place tasks to drawing complex shapes, kinematics helps in **calculating paths**, ensuring the robot can move smoothly from one point to another without collisions or awkward joint motions.
+Kinematics is the back bone to all standard and advanced path planning techniques.
+Whether it’s a Delta robot on a factory floor or a humanoid robot in a research lab, it is necessary to design the robot's kinematic structure to ensure that the path will be **kinematically feasible**, namely that it will satisfy the robot's mechanical constraints.

-In this chapter, you will explore different ways of representing positions and orientations in 3D space, understand the kinematics behind common robotic joints, and learn a systematic way to map your robot’s geometry into the equations that bring the entire mechanism to life.
-By mastering kinematics, you’ll have a strong foundation for making robots move **precisely** and **reliably**, unlocking a world of innovative possibilities.
+In this chapter, you will explore different ways of representing positions and orientations in 3D space, understand the kinematics behind common robotic arms, and learn a systematic way to map your robot’s geometry into kinematic equations to enable control.
+By mastering kinematics, you’ll have a strong foundation for making robots move **precisely** and **reliably**.

 ---